 If you are the curious type, you might have a question or two as to why we updated the version number and build number and nothing else.
 Here’s the story…

-The tale begins over 9 years ago as Brian, Damon and others were crafting the code that would become Backblaze Online Backup 1.0.
+The tale begins over nine years ago as Brian, Damon, and others were crafting the code that would become Backblaze Computer Backup 1.0.
 In the furious development cycles that usually accompany a version 1.0 product, some decisions are made that will have to be reconsidered at a later time.
 That’s normal.
 So why does that matter?
-We’ll start by breaking down a version number, for example, 188.8.131.529.
+We’ll start by breaking down a version number, for example, 184.108.40.2069.
 Each version number is divided into four separate parts: